 Read more about: Paddle

-Applied decoration (also known as sprigging) denotes clay shapes being added to another clay object.
-Clay, cut or molded to form a design is added to another piece of clay.
+Applied decoration denotes clay shapes being added to another clay object.
+Clay, cut or molded to form a design, is added to another piece of clay.
 The decoration can be added easily when the clay surface is soft, but once clay is dry, slurry and scoring are necessary.
-Different methods of shaping can be used: dot box, molding, coiling, sprigging etc. When pieces of clay are put together they must be well sealed, to prevent cracks and fractures appearing when drying or being fired.
-It can be very simple or very complicated as can be seen in Wedgwood sprigging.
+Different methods of shaping can be used: dot box, molding, coiling, sprigging etc. When pieces of clay are put together they must be well sealed to prevent cracks and fractures appearing when drying or being fired.
+It can be very simple or very complicated as seen in Wedgwood sprigging.

-Architectural Ceramics are works attached to buildings for practical and decorative purposes.
+Architectural Pottery is work attached to buildings for practical and decorative purposes.
 They can be tiles, pictures, names, numbers, etc. or work in relief.
 The photos below show different forms and how these can be mixed with each other and used architecturally.

-A classical border design used in the decoration of a modern kitchen; a door which shows at the top, parts of the town where the business is, and around it, all the plants the firm irrigates; an arch of tiles that separates two rooms; six tiles are used as a picture in the center of a wall; a classic ceramic picture set in a modern kitchen; biblical scenes made for a church.
+A classical border design used in the decoration of a modern kitchen; a door that at the top shows parts of the town where the business is situated and around the sides, all the plants the firm irrigates; an arch of tiles that separates two rooms; six tiles are used as a picture in the center of a wall; a classic tile picture set in a modern kitchen; biblical scenes made for a church.

-The photos of the three designs show how different techniques can be used together.
-Next to each design there is a map with the layout of the pieces showing where they join and how the pieces fit together.
+The photos in the following three designs show how different techniques can be used together.
+Next to each design is a map with the layout of the pieces, where they join and how they fit together.
 All three are made with refractory – stoneware clay, which is strong and good for work that has to be left in the open air.
 It is clay prepared to retain its physical shape and chemical identity when fired to high temperatures.
-There are different types made, with different textures and colors that can be fired up to 1300º C.
+There are different types made with different textures and colors that can be fired up to 1300º C.

 Can Rajoles means the house of tiles in Catalan and St. George is the Patron Saint of Catalonia.
-It is formed in refractory in 20 separate pieces, 46in long and 38in high (130× 100cm.)
+The work is formed in refractory in 20 separate pieces and is 46in long and 38in high (130 × 100cm).
 It was bisque fired at 1300º C, then decorated with colors that vitrify at 1280º C and fired again.

-The work consists of seven pieces: the word “ceramica” is in three (CE/ RAM/ ICA), and four more, each a plate with background.
+The work consists of seven pieces: the word ceramica is in three (CE/ RAM/ ICA), and there are four more, each a plate with background.
 The slight overlapping of the letters hides the places where the pieces join.
-It was all molded in refractory and bisque fired at 1300º C. Then the letters and the background were decorated with oxides that vitrify at 1280° C. and fired again.
-After this, the plates were decorated using the Majolica method and the four sections were then fired at 980º C.
+It was all molded in refractory and bisque fired at 1300º C. Then the letters and the background were decorated with oxides that vitrify at 1280° C and fired again.
+After this, the plates were decorated using the Majolica method and finally these four sections were fired at 980º C.

 a) When sculpturing with clay, first make a design on paper.
 Work out where the outlines of the different pieces will join in relation to the design and take into account the width of the pieces, making sure they will fit into the kiln when laid out on the shelves for firing.